-Most of the laws we refer to in air conditioning and refrigeration are pretty obvious and practical and Dalton's law of partial pressures is no exception.
-John Dalton simply observed that the pressure of air was equal to the added pressures of each gas that make up air.
-This means that the pressure and density of air can vary based on the exact makeup of the gases contained in the air.
+Most of the laws we refer to in air conditioning and refrigeration are pretty obvious and practical.
+Dalton's law of partial pressures is no exception.
+John Dalton observed that the air pressure was equal to the added pressures of each gas that make up air.
+That means that the pressure and density of air can vary based on the exact makeup of the gases contained in the air.

 In a mixture of non-reacting gases, the total pressure exerted is equal to the sum of the partial pressures of the individual gases.

-This simply means that if you take two gases and you place them together in a contained space, you simply add the pressures together to get the total pressure.
-The only case when this does not apply is when the gasses “react” with one another to create new molecular structures.
+That simply means that if you take two gases and place them together in a contained space, you simply add the pressures to get the total pressure.
+The only case when this does not apply is when the gases “react” with one another to create new molecular structures.

 It is also one reason that refrigerant manufacturers blend refrigerants to create ideal boiling and condensing temperatures based on the percentage of one refrigerant over another.
-A common example of this is R407C vs. R407A, they both are made up of R-32, R134a and R-125 but the % of each in the mixture dictates the pressure/temperature properties.
+A common example of this is R407C vs. R407A.
+Both are made up of R-32, R134a, and R-125, but the percentage of each in the mixture dictates the pressure/temperature properties.

-Now clearly, this law applies only to gas (vapor), not matter (refrigerant) in the saturated state like refrigerant in a tank, but when the refrigerant is in the vapor state it obeys Dalton's law perfectly.
+Now clearly, this law applies only to gas (vapor), not matter (refrigerant) in the saturated state like refrigerant in a tank.
+However, when the refrigerant is in the vapor state, it obeys Dalton's law.